JeschkeLab/DeerLab/docsrc/source/api/fitparamodel.rst

 :mod:`fitparamodel`
 *********************

-Fits a time or distance-domain parametric model to one (or several) signals.
+Fits a time- or distance-domain parametric model to one (or several) signals.

 -----------------------------